 Stocks are put into different categories based on their market capitalization.
-It’s calculated by multiplying the number of outstanding shares by the stock price.
-Categories range from nano-cap, which are the smallest companies to mega-cap, which are much larger companies.
-In today’s market, investors can make a profit even when investing in smaller cap stocks.
+It’s calculated by multiplying the outstanding shares by the stock price.
+Categories range from nano-cap, the smallest companies, to mega-cap, which are much larger companies.
+In today’s market, investors can profit even when investing in smaller-cap stocks.
 Which stocks have performed the best over time?
 Large cap vs small cap?
 Let’s find out!

 - Nano-cap: Under $50M

 - Small-cap: $300M-$2B

 - Mega-cap: Over $200B